zce/auth-pages/README.md

-# account-pages
+# auth-pages

-An account page
+An auth page